deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 4 presents the performance comparison of SAM 2 and SAM2Long on three additional video object segmentation datasets: MOSE, VOST, and PUMAVOS.
+> Table 4 presents a comparison of the performance of SAM 2 and SAM2Long on three additional video object segmentation benchmarks: MOSE, VOST, and PUMaVOS, showcasing SAM2Long's consistent improvement over SAM 2 across diverse datasets.

 {{< table-caption >}}